krux02/minimal_cmake_example/README.md

 on the source code get a harder job.
 Also I disagree that every source folder should have it's own CMake file.
 I think when there is no really good reason do do it otherwise, one CMake file should be enough for the entire project.
 In one file you should be able to see everything that is important to build all parts of the project.
 This information should not be scattered around in different source folders.

+# build failed because of boost

+The build of this project might fail, when the build does not find boost.
+This does not mean that there is an error in the CMakeLists.txt file, it just means, that CMake could not find boost in your system, and therefore the fails is intentional.
+You can simply remove the boost dependency, if you don't want it, or tell CMake where to find it with ccmake or cmake-gui.
+It's just there to serve as an example.